goldshtn/linux-tracing-workshop/perf.md

 # perf record -g -F 997 -- ./primes
 ```

-> In the preceding command, the -g switch indicates that you want the call stack to be captured; the -F switch lets you set the rate of sampling for events -- 997 times times per second in this case.
+> In the preceding command, the `-g` switch indicates that you want the call stack to be captured; the `-F` switch lets you set the rate of sampling for events -- 997 times times per second in this case.
 > The trace will include events aggregated across all threads spawned by `primes`.
-To include events from other system-wide processes while the program is running, specify `-a`, and if you really want
+To include events from other processes while the program is running, specify `-a`, and if you really want
-> to trace only a single thread within a process group, you can use use `-t`.
+> to trace only a single thread within a process, you can use use `-t`.

 To figure out where the bottleneck is, inspect `perf`'s report: